WASHINGTON, OREGON AND DESTINATION ELOPEMENT PHOTOGRAPHER

 Jeep Elopement Day Timeline: 8-10 Hours

-Eight to ten hours of coverage is perfect with couples who plan on having more than 15-20 guests and who want a truly unique, dare I say, adventurous elopement day experience – anything involving lots of driving, multiple locations, helicopter / jeep tours etc.
+Eight to ten hours of coverage is perfect with couples who value having their whole wedding day story told, who plan on having more than 15+ guests and/or who want a truly unique, dare I say, adventurous elopement day experience – anything involving lots of driving, multiple locations, helicopter / jeep tours etc.

 1:00 pm: Getting ready photos at Airbnb – hair, makeup, all the things!